Facebook has six months to determine if Trump returns | Politics

 At a Financial Times conference after the verdict, Nick Clegg, Facebook's vice president of global affairs and communication, said the company would hope to resolve the matter "considerably faster" than six months.
 Tech platforms have grappled in recent years with how to police world leaders and politicians that violate their guidelines.
 Facebook has come under fire both from those who think it should abandon its hands-off approach to political speech and those, including Republican lawmakers and some free-expression advocates who saw the Trump ban as a disturbing act of censorship.

-Facebook was one of a slew of social media sites that barred the former president, including Twitter Inc, which banned him permanently.
+Facebook was one of a slew of social media sites that barred the former president, including Twitter Inc, which banned him permanently, a move welcomed by some civil rights groups and social media researchers.
 Political leaders from German Chancellor Angela Merkel to U.S. Senator Bernie Sanders expressed concern that private companies could silence elected officials on their sites.
-At the time of the suspension, Facebook Chief Executive Mark Zuckerberg said "the risks of allowing the President to continue to use our service during this period are simply too great."
-The company later referred the case to its recently-established board, which includes academics, lawyers and rights activists.
+At the time of the suspension, Facebook Chief Executive Mark Zuckerberg said "the risks of allowing the president to continue to use our service during this period are simply too great."
+The company later referred the case to its recently established board, which includes academics, lawyers and rights activists.

 Wednesday's decision marks a milestone for the oversight board, which Facebook financed with $130 million.
 The body has been hailed as a novel experiment by some researchers but criticized by those who have been skeptical about its independence or view it as a PR stunt to deflect attention from the company's more systemic problems.
 "This verdict is a desperate attempt to have it both ways, upholding the 'ban' of Donald Trump without actually banning him, while punting any real decisions back to Facebook," said a group of academics, experts and Facebook critics known as the "Real Facebook Oversight Board."